Posts Tagged ‘puzzle’

 Wednesday, March 20th, 2024

 Meet Arthur Owl and his clever game Word Block.
-With around 100 included puzzles and even more in downloadable packs, you’ll have plenty to do!
+With around 300 free puzzles and even more in downloadable packs, you’ll have plenty to do!

 Let Arthur Owl guide you through this blend between a 3D crossword and a category quiz.
 He’s on hand to help you learn the ropes and give you hints when your vocabulary fails you.
 He’ll even teach you how to make your own puzzles.